 Guaranteed Acceptance Plan: Guaranteed issue life insurance might be your best option because it does not ask any health questions.
-Regardless of health, these policies offer acceptance to all the applicants.
-Because of this, there is typically a 2-year waiting period with these plans.
+Regardless of health, these policies offer acceptance to all applicants.
+Because of this, there is a 2 – 3 year waiting period with these plans.

-Top-rated guaranteed issue plans are better than modified policies due to pricing alone.
+Top-rated guaranteed issue plans are better than modified policies due to pricing.

 Finding The Best Final Expense Insurance With Congestive Heart Failure

 While several great insurance companies are on the market, the plan options are limited when dealing with high-risk conditions like CHF.